Day of the Dead in Mexico: A Colorful, Unique, and Stunning Celebration of Life and Death

 Day of the Dead has become popular worldwide thanks to movies like Coco and the Book of Life, but where does this tradition come from?

-Day of the Dead is a holiday that originated in Mexico and is now celebrated in different variations across Latin America and other regions.
-The occasion serves as a way to pay tribute to and commemorate those who have passed away, and it is observed on November 1st and 2nd, coinciding with the Catholic holidays of All Saints’ Day and All Souls’ Day.
+The Day of the Dead in Mexico originated as a way to pay tribute to and commemorate those who have passed away, and it is observed on November 1st and 2nd, coinciding with the Catholic holidays of All Saints’ Day and All Souls’ Day.
 It is not the Mexican version of Halloween.

 November 1st is referred to as Día de los Angelitos and is dedicated to honoring the spirits of children who have passed away.
 November 2nd is called Día de los Difuntos and honors departed adults.